Verónica Alcocer: Approval ratings, popularity and controversy

+Within a week of assuming her role, Alcocer drew criticism from both her husband's supporters and detractors for adopting a white savior attitude towards the Afro-Colombian community.
 Alcocer has faced criticism from her detractors, who on multiple occasions have accused her of seeking to monopolize the functions and obligations of a public office; detractors have also claimed that the title of First Lady is a burden, merely protocol and ceremonial.

-In September 2022 vice president Francia Márquez, expressed that her relationship with the President was strong.
+In September 2022, vice president Francia Márquez expressed that her relationship with the President was strong.
 She also stated that she herself had refused the possibility of attending the funeral of the Queen Elizabeth II, saying that when the Minister of Foreign Affairs had proposed her to represent Colombia at the funeral she said she was not interested in attending the funeral of a representative of African oppression and slavery, taking as a reference that Great Britain was one of the most extensive colonial empires that oppressed the African race for many years, Marquez urged the media and the nation to take for granted that she was chosen to represent Afro-Colombians of her nation and to contribute from her position to the construction of peace.

 In February 2023, Alcocer joined the celebration of the Carnival of Barranquilla; this was the first time that a First Lady in office participated in this event.
 Alcocer had previously been the target of criticism for the celebrations held on the night of August 7 after the presidential inauguration of her husband, where videos were leaked in which she appeared dancing to the rhythm of cumbia, fandango and porro, native sounds of Córdoba and Sucre, native departments of the presidential couple.